spreaker/python-lambda-powertools/README.md

 ## Local development

-To develop locally the library build the necessary container with, pytest will run automatically:
+To develop locally the library build the container, pytest will run automatically:

 ```bash
 docker compose up --build